langchain-ai/langchain/docs/docs/integrations/providers/databricks.md

 Databricks Foundation Model APIs
 --------------------------------

-[Databricks Foundation Model APIs](https://docs.databricks.com/machine-learning/foundation-models/index.html) which allow you to access and query state-of-the-art open source models from a dedicated serving endpoint.
+[Databricks Foundation Model APIs](https://docs.databricks.com/machine-learning/foundation-models/index.html) allow you to access and query state-of-the-art open source models from dedicated serving endpoints.
 With Foundation Model APIs, developers can quickly and easily build applications that leverage a high-quality generative AI model without maintaining their own model deployment.
-The following example uses the `databricks-bge-large-en` endpoint to embed text:
+The following example uses the `databricks-bge-large-en` endpoint to generate embeddings from  text:

 ```python
 from langchain.llms import DatabricksEmbeddings